howerj/libforth/libforth.md

 Duplicate the value that is next on the stack.

-* 'tail'        ( -- )

-A drop but for the return stack, it is used in lieu of a *recurse* word used in most FORTH implementations.

 * 'save'        ( address block-number -- )

 Given an address, attempt to write out the values addr to addr+1023 values